ODINN-SciML/ODINN.jl/docs/src/parameters.md

 # Parameters

-There are different types of parameters, holding specific information for different modelling aspects.
-All the types of parameters are wrapped into a `Parameter` type, which is threaded throughout `ODINN.jl`.
+There are different types of parameters in ODINN, holding specific information for different modelling aspects.
+All the types of parameters are wrapped into a parent `Parameter` type, which is threaded throughout `ODINN.jl`.

 ```@docs
 Sleipnir.Parameters
 ODINN.Parameters
 ```

-The main types of parameters are the following ones:
+The main child types of parameters are the following ones:

 ## Simulation parameters